 Author: Sophie Lark

 You is a mystery thriller psychopath romance which has a TV series.
 I enjoyed the TV series and read the book.
 We follow a narrator, Joe, who works at a bookstore.
 One day, a beautiful woman comes in, and they have a great conversation.
 He feels a connection with her.

 When she leaves the bookstore, he decides to do anything it takes to be in a relationship with her.
 The way he goes about this is to start stalking her so that he can learn everything he can about her and insert himself into her life.
 Also, he molds his personality to fit what he thinks would be her version of a perfect boyfriend.

 The first is the most obvious: Joe is stalking the girl and invading her privacy.
-So you are hearing his deepest, darkest thoughts, obsessions, and the fact that it is written in this second-person narration style, where you are seeing everything from his point of view.
+So you are hearing his deepest, darkest thoughts and obsessions, and the fact that it is written in this second-person narration style, where you see everything from his point of view.

-I wouldn’t say the book completely blew me away, but it’s that fun, addictive, mystery thriller type read where you feel like you can’t put it down.
-It’s always leaving off on a cliffhanger, so you have to turn the page to find out what’s going to happen next.
+I wouldn’t say the book completely blew me away, but it’s that fun, addictive, mystery thriller type read where you feel you can’t put it down.
+It’s always leaving off on a cliffhanger, so you have to turn the page to find out what will happen next.
 The story, plot, dialogue, characters, and world-building are fantastic.
-So you can enjoy the Audiobook as well as the Tv series.
+So you can enjoy the Audiobook as well as the TV series.

 Author: Caroline Kepnes

 Number Of Pages: 422